 While the steaks rest, toast pine nuts in a pan over medium heat until golden brown.
 Set aside.

 Heat one side of the grill to 450°F for direct heat, leaving the other side off for indirect heat.

-With grill lid open, lay steaks over hottest grill grates and sear 4-6 minutes per side.
+With grill lid open, lay steaks over hottest grill grates and sear 4 to 6 minutes per side.

 Once both sides are charred, turn heat to low and transfer steaks to the cooler side for indirect heat.
 Top each steak with 2 tablespoons of compound butter and close the grill lid.

 Remove steaks from grill when the internal temperature is within 5°F of desired doneness.
-Loosely tent with tin foil for 5-10 minutes.
+Loosely tent with tin foil for 5 to 10 minutes.

 Season with salt and top with toasted pine nuts, compound butter and fresh herbs.